 A successful example of this is the Windows Cloud created into GodFinger All-Stars, which players can visit like they would any other location in the game.
 More interestingly, gamers don’t seem to mind this sort of advertising, or at least 6 million of them don’t.

-Ads can also be used as an exchange for game currency, where players sit through the ad in return for credits or tokens.
-A study carried out on 2,000 gamers by Unity Technologies found that 71% of players prefer to view video ads in exchange for game goodies such as free lives or tokens.
+Ads can also be used as an exchange for game currency or rewards, where players sit through the ad in return for credits or tokens.
+A survey suggests over 70% of players prefer to view opt-in video ads in exchange for game goodies such as free lives or tokens.
 Following on this, 52% of mobile game developers find video ads to provide the best results per viewer compared to other forms of in-game advertising.

 Yet another approach to ads in games is for players to be given real prizes when they reach a certain level or perform a certain feat.
 In Doodle Jump, for example, players who reach a new height record are sent a Kiip notification through which they can redeem a Dr Pepper or Popchips prize, among other popular brand products.